danielrepflux/Repflux/README.md

 There are two factors to consider if AR Coupons are right for your business:

 1. Your store has at least 3 items on sale every week
-2. Your stores social media account has many followers and new posts are getting "likes" but they aren't generating the amount of sales you'd like
+2. Social media posts for your store get many "likes", but they aren't leading to the amount of sales you'd like

 ### What else can this do for my business?